tomjoht/tomjoht.github.io/_posts/2019/9/2019-09-08-what-i-learned-organizing-this-workshop-event.md

 One detail that is quite difficult for me is figuring out hands-on activities for the workshop.
 It's one thing to write posts and articles addressing various API documentation topics (and I love the reflective mindset), but it's another to structure that learning into some kind of engaging, hands-on activity during a full-day course.
 What activities do you do, especially for abstract concepts?

-For some aspects of API documentation, there are clear sorts of activities &mdashp; making a call in Postman or curl, or rendering a Swagger UI display from an OpenAPI specification file.
+For some aspects of API documentation, there are clear sorts of activities &mdash; making a call in Postman or curl, or rendering a Swagger UI display from an OpenAPI specification file.
 Exposure to these tools is what makes the API documentation course come to life, and when attendees learn how to use a new tool for some documentation end, light bulbs go on.

 But much of the work of documentation involves working with abstract, conceptual topics, and it's hard to make hands-on activities for these topics.
 For example, take this new section I added on [documenting code](/learnapidoc/docapis_code_strategies.html).
 How exactly do you move from the conceptual into a hands-on activity (that can be accomplished in 10 minutes) with documenting code?